rifqimworks-arch/QA-AI-Native-Test/REDBUZZ_QA_Engineer_SkillTest_Answers.md

   place any order

 **Recommendation:**
-- The “Last Name” field should be made editable so that users can fill it in; it shouldn't be filled in automatically with the “First Name” when that field is entered
+- The “Last Name” field should be made editable so that users can fill it in, it shouldn't be filled in automatically with the “First Name” when that field is entered

 ---